-Kaya is an award winning singer/songwriter with her band Science of the Lamps, an authorised Vocology in Practice singing teacher with Balance Vocal Studios, a passionate performance lecturer and pathway leader at the Academy of Contemporary Music, an authorised Vocology in Practice singing teacher, mentor and teacher trainer through ViP and BAST (Be A Singing Teacher), an artistic director of Threshold Festival, and a general harmony fanatic and vocal geek with an interest in quirky instruments and new experiences.
+Kaya is an award winning singer/songwriter with her band Science of the Lamps, a passionate artist developer and senior lecturer in performance, vocals and songwriting/creative artistry at the Academy of Contemporary Music, an authorised Vocology in Practice singing teacher, mentor and teacher trainer through ViP and BAST (Be A Singing Teacher), an artistic director of Threshold Festival, and a general harmony fanatic and vocal geek with an interest in quirky instruments and new experiences.

 Originally from Norway, Kaya has made England her home since 1999 and has become an established artist with a track record of performances from “Royal Variety Show”, to the “BBC Songwriting Showcase”, from “Liverpool Sound City” to BBC TV’s Last Choir Standing.
 As well as these prestigious performances, Kaya frequently tours the UK and abroad as a solo artist or with her award winning band 'Science of the Lamps'.

 Kaya has supported numerous artists, including Brett Anderson (Suede), Noah and the Whale, The Wombats, Lamb, The Farm and Marina & The Diamonds.
 As well as working with Seal, Bon Jovi and Ringo Starr.

 Kaya’s original songs have been played on MTV, National Radio, and have been a part of three plays, two short films and a full feature film soundtrack for which she won a Silver Award for Best Original Sound Track at the International Independent Film Awards in LA.